reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Normative Correctness.md

 4. Contingency: There are no necessary desires in all rational agents
 5. Success Theory: There are moral truths.

+## Well-being

+How to distinguish well-being (what makes a life go best) from reasons for action/desires?
+Some differences:

+1. X might provide high well-being without an agent having reason to X, e.g. experience machine, animals, etc.
+2. It is sensible to ask whether an agent has reason to do something that promotes their well-being due to some other end.

+Reasons for action/desire = Reasons an agent has prior to perform an action

 ## Reasons and rationality

 It is a platitude about reasons and rationality that: R is a normative reason for A to X iff R would be a motivating reason for A to X if A were rational and A was aware of R. In other words, reasons are the upshot of full rationality and full information.
 The question is how to characterize rationality.
 Internalism gives a *procedural* characterization of rationality that specifies a form of ideal *deliberation*, i.e. of moving from certain motivations to action and other motivations.
 Externalism specifies an *substantive* characterization of rationality that specifies certain substantive elements like "a motivation to help others", or an agent requires certain experiences or information to actually be rational.
 I.e. being rational might require being converted than sound reasoning.

-### Narrow Definitions of Rationality

-From Scanlon: To be irrational is to fail to adopt the attitudes that one judges themselves to have reason to adopt.
+The above is true platitude only if we use a fairly broad definition of rationality.
+But Scanlon narrows rationality to just doing that which you judge yourself to have reason to do.
+Which means to be irrational is to fail to adopt the attitudes that one judges themselves to have reason to adopt.
+This makes sense to me.
+I wouldn't call someone irrational if they failed to do what they would do if they reflected more or were more experienced.
+"Rationality" as used above seems to simply mean "idealized person".

 ## Constructivism

 Question for Constructivism

 1. I understand the argument that there is no normative truth independent of normative judgments (i.e. the metaphysical/epistemological/motivational problems with realism)..
 But how do we establish that normative truth for a given agent's depends on *that* agent's normative judgments?
-I.e. why not the normative judgments of the agent's community?
+E.g. why not the normative judgments of the agent's community?
+Or the normative judgments of the speaker?
+Why not understood "reasons" broadly as a standard by which to criticize someone, e.g. because people are subject to criticism for being cruel, and because reasons are standards of criticism, why not say cruel people are unreasonable?
+There are infinitely many possible theories of normative truth that don't reduce normative truth for A to A's normative judgments, without also having the metaphysical/epistemological problems of realism.
 A motivational argument can be given perhaps.
 Kosgaard's states that such an account is the only thing that can explain the normative authority of deliberation for agents.
 What does this mean?
+	- We can understand "should" claims as general standards to ground criticism, e.g. people "should" not act immorally, even though they may have no reason not to do so.
+	- "Reasons" may be sometimes used in this broad sense, but for clarity this concept will be identified with the narrow sense (connected with an agent's normative judgments) leaving "should" the job of handling general grounds for criticism.
 2. What is the general strategy for determining what is constitutive of a given activity?
 3. What are the procedures for ideal deliberation?
 4. Why do some attitudes have higher authority over others, i.e. the attitude that values the upshot of idealized reflection are more important than an agent's present desires.
 5. How do unreflective desires provide reasons?

+Three categories of normative judgments

+1. Constituitive: normative judgments held by all agents insofar as they are rational
+2. Internal: normative judgments held by a particular agent, i.e. narrow use of "reason".
+Or what is entailed from an agent's normative judgments.
+3. External: grounds for criticizing an agent, i.e. broad use of "should"

+The question is why does the internal/external divide matter and why do internal reasons count as real reasons?

+The answer is this: There is a sense of reasons such that if an agent fails to do what *he judges* to be a reason R, then he is irrational.
+But this can be true only if the agent judges R to be an internal reason.
+I.e. if an agent fails to do what he *endorses* (i.e. an internal reason judgment), then he is irrational.
+But if he fails to do what he judges to be endorsed from some other perspective (which would be an external reason judgment), e.g. the moral perspective, then he is not being irrational.
+So reasons in the sense of being connected with rationality or irrationality must be internal.
+The property of *being a reason* is a status we confer give to considerations that we endorse upon deliberation.

+The question now is why assume rationality cannot be broadened to include substantive normative judgments, so that someone who fails to respond to e.g. moral reasons are irrationality beause rationality requires being moral?

+Some Arguments

+1. Little ontological baggage.
+2. Allows for a credible epistemology.
+3. Explains many constituitive properties of certain normative domains.
+4. Explains existence internalism (assuming we accept judgment internalism).
+5. Doesn't seem like reasons can be discarded as meaningless.
+One can't ask "why be rational".

 See: Christine Korsgaard, Sharon Street, (Bernard Williams?)